Data connections have two components – bandwidth and data allowance.

 .8 * 10 = 8

 Therefore, because the most calls possible on the existing upload capacity is 8, only 8 phones should be used on this data connection.
-If the 8 phones were in use for 10 hours each, the total amount of data allowance used would be:

 8 * 10 * 38MB = 3040MB